Car dealership: Regulations that protect car dealers

-Additionally, the issuance of new dealership licenses is subject to geographical restriction; if there is already a dealership for a company in an area, no one else can open one.
+The issuance of new dealership licenses can be subject to geographical restriction; if there is already a dealership for a company in an area, no one else can open one.
 This has led to dealerships becoming in essence hereditary, with families running dealerships in an area since the original issuance of their license with no fear of competition or any need to prove qualification or consumer benefit (beyond proving they meet minimum legal standards), as franchises in most jurisdictions can only be withdrawn for illegal activity and no other reason.

+Criticism

+Economists have characterized these laws as a form of rent-seeking that extracts rents from manufacturers of cars and increases costs for consumers of cars while raising profits for car dealers.
+Multiple studies have shown that regulations that protect car dealerships increase car costs for consumers and limit the profitability of manufacturers.

 This has led to consumer campaigns for establishment or reform, which have been met by huge lobbying efforts by franchise holders.
 New companies trying to enter the market, such as Tesla, have been restricted by this model and have either been forced out or been forced to work around the franchise model, facing constant legal pressure.

+Electric vehicles

+According to a 2023 survey by the Sierra Club, two-thirds of US car dealerships did not have electric or hybrid vehicles for sale.
+Reasons for this include supply chain difficulties, as well as a need for car dealers to make substantial investments in new employee training and infrastructure to be able to sell, service and maintain electric vehicles.

+Car dealerships in the European Union

+In the European Union, car manufacturers were permitted from 1985 to 2006 to enter into contracts with car dealerships that restricted what kinds of cars dealers were permitted to sell.
+Car manufacturers were able "to impose qualitative, quantitative and geographical restrictions on supply by selling their cars only through a limited number of dealers bound by strict franchise agreements."
+In 2006, the European Commission determined that it was anti-competitive for car manufacturers to prohibit dealers from carrying multiple car brands.

+Car manufacturers in the European Union are increasingly shifting towards selling cars directly to customers without reliance on independent dealers.
+Volvo has announced plans to sell all vehicles directly to customers by 2030.

 Multibrand car dealers

-Multibrand and multimaker car dealers sell cars from different and independent carmakers.
+Multibrand and multi-maker car dealers sell cars from different and independent carmakers.
 Some are specialized in electric vehicles.